Yingjie4Science/SDGdetector/README.md

     library(SDGdetector)
     my_text <- data.frame(my_col=c('our goal is to end poverty globally', 'this product contributes to slowing down climate change'))
     SDGdetector(my_text, my_col)

+## License

+The SDGdetector **R** package is distributed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Reporting Bugs

+*SDGdetector* is distributed as is and without warranty of suitability for application.
+If you encounter flaws with the software (i.e. bugs) please report the issue.
+Providing a detailed description of the conditions under which the bug occurred will help to identify the bug. *Use the [Issues tracker](https://github.com/Yingjie4Science/SDGdetector/issues) on GitHub to report issues with the software and to request feature enhancements.*